 DBT offers a structured, skills-based framework that can be especially helpful during the Remembrance and Mourning stage.
 Key elements of DBT include:

-By practicing these DBT skills, individuals are better equipped to safely process traumatic memories, make sense of their experiences, and sustain stabilization as they move through the healing journey.
+For those actively navigating deep emotional wounds, learning these DBT skills can also support related struggles such as processing relationship trauma or complex grief.
 Integrating DBT can be a crucial source of support, especially when trauma memories begin to surface, ensuring survivors have the emotional tools necessary to weather the challenges of deep healing.

 This is also the stage where identity begins to shift.
 Survivors often start recognizing that the trauma is something that happened to them, not something that defines who they are.
 They may release long-held self-blame or shame and begin to see themselves through a more compassionate and accurate lens.
 This process is painful but deeply transformative, laying the groundwork for full integration and reconnection.